 Are you looking for a destination that worth visiting close to Istanbul ?
 Do you have one full day of available time?
 Do you enjoy history and nature?
-Than daily Bursa tour from Istanbul is a perfect match for you.
+Than daily Bursa trip from Istanbul is a perfect match for you.
 We will come pick you up at your hotel and in less than two and a half hours will be arriving to Bursa.

 Thanks to its historical heritage, Bursa provides to its guests many places to visit.
 Grand Mosque of Bursa, Koza Inn, Coppersmith Bazaar, Grand Bazaar, Osman Gazi & Orhan Gazi tombs, Bursa Castle, Green Mosque & Mausoleum, Cable Car, Cumalıkızık Village, Old Tree (ulucinar) and many more…

-Daily Bursa Tour Contact Form
+Bursa Day Trip Contact Form